 Let us concentrate on the problem of solving the invariance equations (\ref{invariance101}).
-Clearly, if we are going to develop the functions $A$ and $B$ into the power series (\ref{AB101}), we will come back to the Chapman-Enskog procedure.
-Now, however, we see that the Chapman-Enskog expansion is just a method to solve the invariance equations (\ref{invariance101}), and maybe not the optimal one.
+Clearly, if we are going to expand the functions $A$ and $B$ into power series (\ref{AB101}), we shall return to the Chapman--Enskog procedure.
+Now, however, we see that the Chapman--Enskog expansion is just a method to solve the invariance equations (\ref{invariance101}), and maybe not even the optimal one.

 Another possibility is to use {\it iterative} methods.
-Indeed, let us apply the Newton method.
-The algorithm of is as follows: Let $A_0 $ and $B_0 $ are some initial approximations chosen for the procedure.
-The correction, $A_1 =A_0 + \delta A_1 $ and $B_1 = B_0 + \delta B_1 $, due to the Newton iteration is obtained upon a linearization of the equations (\ref{invariance101}) about the approximation $A_0 $ and $B_0 $.
-Computing the derivatives, we can represent the equation of the Newton iteration in the matrix form:
+Indeed, we shall apply Newton's method.
+The algorithm is as follows: Let $A_0 $ and $B_0 $ are some initial approximations chosen for the procedure.
+The correction, $A_1 =A_0 + \delta A_1 $ and $B_1 = B_0 + \delta B_1 $, due to the Newton iteration is obtained upon a linearization (\ref{invariance101}) around the approximation $A_0 $ and $B_0 $.
+Computing the derivatives, we can represent the equation of the Newton iteration in matrix form:

 where

 Solving the system of linear algebraic equations, we come to the first correction $\delta A_1 $ and $\delta B_1 $.
 Further corrections are found iteratively:

 where $n\ge 0$, and